ToolinUp/DevKit/manifests/ container-env/README.md

 # 🐳 Container Environment (`container-env`)

-The **Container Environment (`container-env`)**  in the TOolinUp DevKit provides a provides essential containerization tools for WSL2.
+The **Container Environment (`container-env`)**  in the ToolinUp DevKit provides a provides essential containerization tools for WSL2.
 It includes **Docker, Podman, Buildah, and Skopeo**, allowing developers to build, manage, and run containers efficiently.

 ## 🚀 Features
 ✅ **Docker** – Industry-standard container runtime